microsoft/Web-Dev-For-Beginners/6-space-game/6-end-condition/README.md

 There are different ways to express and *end condition* in a game.
 It's up to you as the creator of the game to say why the game has ended.
 Here are some reasons, if we assume we are talking about the space game you have been building so far:

 - **`N` Enemy ships have been destroyed**: It's quite common if you divide up a game into different levels that you need to destroy `N` Enemy ships to complete a level
 - **Your ship has been destroyed**: There are definitely games where you lose the game if your ship is destroyed.
 Another common approach is that you have the concept of lives.
-Every time a your ship is destroyed it deducts a life.
+Every time a ship is destroyed it deducts a life.
 Once all lives have been lost then you lose the game.
 - **You've collected `N` points**: Another common end condition is for you to collect points.
 How you get points is up to you but it's quite common to assign points to various activities like destroying an enemy ship or maybe collect items that items *drop* when they are destroyed.
 - **Complete a level**: This might involve several conditions such as `X` enemy ships destroyed, `Y` points collected or maybe that a specific item has been collected.